top of page

 Hong Kong Guide?
 Guidelines to Account for and Report on Greenhouse Gas Emissions and Removals for Buildings inside HKSAR

-The official bible for building owners and managers to quantify, report, and manage greenhouse gas (GHG) emissions and removals within building operations.
-Brief Introduction The Guidelines to Account for and Report on Greenhouse Gas Emissions and Removals for Buildings (Commercial, Residential or Institutional Purposes) in Hong Kong were jointly issued by the Environmental Protection Department (EPD) and the Electrical and Mechanical Services Department (EMSD) .
-First publ
+Hong Kong Guide: the official bible for building owners and managers to quantify, report, and manage greenhouse gas (GHG) emissions and removals within building operations.
+Brief Introduction of Hong Kong Guide The Guidelines to Account for and Report on Greenhouse Gas Emissions and Removals for Buildings (Commercial, Residential or Institutional Purposes) in Hong Kong were jointly issued by the Environmental Protection Department (EPD) and the Electrical and Mechanical Ser

 EcoVision